VRGroupRWTH/zytoskelett2/README.md

 The Zytoskelett project comes with an example file, found here: zytoskelett\Content\Data\ex_003_2_UNREAL.dat Further Datasets can be found [here][KRNDL].

+### Viewport (Was im Viewport passiert?)
+TODO: Screenshots VR; besserer Name; Texte richtig schreiben, sobald highlight drin ist

+#### Desktop mode

+1. After starting the application in desktop mode, you'll see the following screen
+2. a ray going out of the Camera.
+This ray is an indicator for what you're interacting with.

+![PC Viewport in Unreal][ueviewportpc]

+3. you can load the example file provided with the project by pressing the 4-key by default

+4. you can import your own file **[Not in play mode]**

+![Import Data Settings][ueidata]

+5. flying close enough to a filament (indicated by square at the end of the ray) lets you assign a different class to it.

+![Change Filament Class][uechangeclassdesktop]

+6. Export by pressing the 3-key
+  - succesfull export indicated by message (Screenshot?)

+#### **TODO** HMD mode

 ## How to control the application ...
 ### ... on PC
 You can select different viewport options by clicking the little arrow on the right side of the __Play__ button.